JosiasAurel/python-hashnode/README.md

 # Hashnode

-This is a wrapper arounf the hashnode GraphQL API using python.
+This is a wrapper around the hashnode GraphQL API using python.

 ### Dependenies
 - Python 3.8 (but could work with older versions >3.4)